gamehero10/TipCalcApp/README.md

 # TipCalcApp
 This will be a tip calculator app.
 It will calculate the tip amount.
+Added a custom tip input feature.